Spinal Stenosis – All you need to Know

-When our bones start to lose their density or thickness they get weaker and may become brittle.
-This loss of bone density is what makes the bones frail and leads to breakage.
-As the process continues, the result is a well known disease called osteoporosis.
+When our bones start to lose their density or thickness they get weaker and even may become brittle.
+This loss of bone density is what makes the bones frail and leads to the breakage.
+As the process continues, the result is a well-known disease called osteoporosis.
 Changes in bone, collapse of vertebrae, and lack of self-care all play a role and may lead to a severe, painful condition known as spinal stenosis.
+To help runners of all styles and experiences better understand the spinal stenosis injury, this article will address the condition, the diagnostic practices of it, treatment and prevention.
+Please don’t be misguided and think that you are too young or too active to consider issues related to osteoporosis.

 What it is Spinal Stenosis?

-Spinal Stenosis, also known as Canal stenosis, is a medical condition where the space between the spinal cavity starts to reduces.
+Spinal Stenosis, also known as Canal stenosis, is a common medical condition where the space between the spinal cavity starts to reduces.
 This medical condition is usually associated with individuals that are 50 years of age and older; however, there are some individuals who are born with a smaller spinal canal.
-Recent studies show that middle aged adults are also developing spinal stenosis.
+Recent studies show that middle aged adults are also developing spinal stenosis at a faster rate than researchers previously believed.
 It’s important to note that spinal stenosis affects the entirety of the spine.
 So individuals who suffer from spinal stenosis can feel pain in their neck down to their lower back all the way down to their leg.

 The spine is a series of bones, medically called vertebrates, that is crucial for posture, walking, running, and performing activities of daily living.
 Connected to the spine is the central nervous system that deliver information throughout the body.
 For those individuals who suffer with spinal stenosis they often feel pain, numbness or a tingling feeling in their lower backs, shoulder, arms and down to their legs.